liuyuxiang512/CourseProject/README.md

 ## 2. Implementation

-### 2.1 Identify Topics
+### 2.1 Identify Emerging Topics

 #### Tweets Crawling
 This part serves to generate dataset containing recent tweets from Twitter.
-Due to the rate limit of Twitter, we can only crawl a small amount tweets every 15 min.
+Due to the rate limit of Twitter, we can only crawl a small amount of tweets every 15 min.
-Therefore, we implemented a crawler which would crawl tweets automatically, which are in `Crawling` directory.
+Therefore, in `Crawling/` directory, we implemented a crawler which can crawl tweets automatically.

 - `Twitter_crawler.py`: Crawl recent tweets that don't overlap with pre-crawled tweets.
 - `utils.py`: Sort crawled tweets in terms of create time, which aims to optimize crawling and saving process.